sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/jira.md

 ### Add credentials

-1. Inside the `.dlt` folder, you'll find a file called `secrets.toml`, where you can securely store your access tokens and other sensitive information.
+1. Inside the `.data_load_tool` folder, you'll find a file called `secrets.toml`, where you can securely store your access tokens and other sensitive information.
 It's important to handle this file with care and keep it safe.

    Here's what the file looks like: